-The purpose of the target tool (see section 4.2 "Tools") is the specification of the target area in at least the first image of each preprocessed data file.
-This target area is used to cut out the part of
+The purpose of the target tool (see section 4.2 "Tools") is to specify the target area in at least the first image of each preprocessed data file.
+This target area is used to cut out the part of an image later used for reconstruction.
+The target definition is the major input for the Target Preprocessing step.